Deso-PK/make-trust-irrelevant/README.md

 This repository is intentionally **not** the canonical KERNHELM engineering tree.

-It does not contain the complete implementation archive, internal engineering documentation, proof packets, authority artifacts, build lineage, or current OathRune Master documentation.
+It does not contain:

+* the complete implementation archive;
+* complete internal engineering documentation;
+* all proof packets;
+* signing material;
+* complete authority artifacts;
+* full build lineage;
+* hostile-test corpora;
+* current OathRune Master documentation.

 Those materials are maintained separately under a governed development and provenance process.

-This repository exists as a concise public description of the research direction, demonstrated architectural core, and currently publishable experimental evidence.
+This repository exists as a concise public description of:

+* the research direction;
+* the authority model;
+* the demonstrated architectural core;
+* the current claim boundary;
+* and currently publishable experimental evidence.

 The architecture described here therefore contains both:

+### Demonstrated mechanisms

-* **demonstrated mechanisms**, for which experimental evidence currently exists; and
+Mechanisms for which experimental proof currently exists.

-* **long-term architectural objectives**, whose broader implementation remains ongoing.
+and:

+### Architectural objectives

+Broader effect families and end-state properties whose implementation and proof remain ongoing.

 Those categories should not be confused.

 ---

-## Public Research Output
+# Public Research Output

 **KERNHELM — Make Trust Irrelevant**
 DesoPK, 2026